ipdk-io/networking-recipe/README.md

 ## Clients

+### ovs-p4rt

-1. `ovs-p4rt`: A library (C++ with a C interface) that allows ovs-vswitchd and ovsdb-server to communicate with the P4Runtime Server in infrap4d via gRPC.
+A library (C++ with a C interface) that allows ovs-vswitchd and ovsdb-server to communicate with the P4Runtime Server in infrap4d via gRPC.
 It is used to program (insert/modify/delete) P4 forwarding tables in the pipeline.

+### p4rt-ctl

-2. `p4rt-ctl`: A Python-based P4Runtime client which talks to the P4Runtime
-   Server in infrap4d via gRPC, to program the P4 pipeline and insert/delete P4 table entries.
+A Python-based P4Runtime client which talks to the P4Runtime Server in infrap4d via gRPC, to program the P4 pipeline and insert/delete P4 table entries.

+### gnmi_cli

-3. `gnmi-ctl`: A gRPC-based C++ network management interface client to handle port configurations and program fixed functions in the P4 pipeline.
+A gRPC-based C++ network management interface client to handle port configurations and program fixed functions in the P4 pipeline.
+Included when the P4 Control Plane is built for the Tofino target.

+### gnmi-ctl

+A version of `gnmi_cli` that has beeen customized for use with `infrap4d`.
+Included when the P4 Control Plane is built for the DPDK target.

 ## Download